Political views of Bertrand Russell: Pacifism, war, and nuclear weapons

+JFK Assassination

+Russell criticised the official account of the assassination of John F. Kennedy in "16 Questions on the Assassination", 1964.
+He was thanked in the acknowledgements section of Mark Lane's book Rush to Judgment for being "kind enough to read the manuscript and make suggestions", and after Simon & Schuster had declined to publish the book, Russell attempted to convince them otherwise.
+He also served as President of the British Who Killed Kennedy?
+Committee, in Russell's words the organisation was set up "for the purpose of making known the material [Lane] has uncovered and his further findings".

+He is also thanked in Jim Garrison's On the Trail of the Assassins for "his early encouragement of my efforts".

+Russell condemned the Warren Report as a "sorrily incompetent document" and said "it is clear that much is still being hidden".
+He argued that there were a number of "disturbing anomalies" regarding the assassination and that the Warren Commission had failed to deal with these doubts, that it instead "evades the facts".
+He believed that medical evidence had been altered and that "three contradictory official versions" had been put out.

 Korea and Vietnam

 He began public opposition to US policy in Vietnam with a letter to The New York Times dated 28 March 1963.
 By the autumn of 1966, he had completed the manuscript War Crimes in Vietnam.
 Then, using the American justifications for the Nuremberg Trials, Russell, along with Jean-Paul Sartre, organised what he called an international War Crimes Tribunal, the Russell Tribunal.

 Russell supported Korean nationalism, referring to North Koreans and South Koreans as "cousins".

 Communism, anarchism and socialism

 Russell was, prior to being a socialist, a Georgist.

 In 1914 he wrote to Lady Ottoline Morrell saying "It is clear the Socialists are the hope of the world".
 Russell expressed support for guild socialism.
 He was also an admirer of Franklin Delano Roosevelt and Eduard Bernstein.

-Russell expressed great hope in "the Communist experiment."
+Russell expressed great hope in "the Communist experiment".
 However, when he visited the Soviet Union and met Vladimir Lenin in 1920, he was unimpressed with the system in place.
 On his return he wrote a critical tract, The Practice and Theory of Bolshevism.
-He was "infinitely unhappy in this atmosphere—stifled by its utilitarianism, its indifference to love and beauty and the life of impulse."
-Although critical of its implementation in Soviet Russia, he still believed "that Communism is necessary to the world."
-He believed Lenin to be similar to a religious zealot, cold and possessing "no love of liberty" and a kind of "latter-day Cromwell".
+In later years he said of Lenin that he was "less impressed by Lenin than I expected to be" but also that he was a "great man".
+He considered him to be similar to a religious zealot as he said that Lenin believed "anything could be proved by quoting a text in Marx and he was quite incapable of supposing that there could be anything in Marx which wasn't right".